 - Anaesthetist

-- One night in Weymouth Street Hospital
+- Day-case care at Weymouth Street Hospital

 - All follow-up appointments for 12 months